dib-lab/2015-khmer-wok1-ec/2015-wok-error-correction.rst

 primarily command-line tools; we've found a lot of value in building libraries, and wanted to use that approach here, too.

-The basic idea is this: you build a graph from your short-read data, and then go back through and align each short read to the graph.
+The basic idea is this: we build a graph from our short-read data, and then go back through and align each short read to the graph.
 A successful alignment is then the corrected read.
 The basic code looks like this::